net-daemon/docs/docs/hass_model/hass_model_migration.md

 ---
 id: hass_model_migration
-title: Migrating from current API
+title: Migrating from V2 API
 ---

 The new NetDaemon release has some awesome new features that fall in the following categories